stevef00/demosite/README.md

 - Manage owned and wishlist DVD lists.
 - Search, add, move and delete titles using the on-page controls.
 - Import/export collection data as JSON.
-- Data persists in `localStorage`.
+- Data is stored in a Cloudflare D1 database via the Worker.
 - Each movie is stored as an object with a unique `id` and `title`.

 ## Managing Titles